Shungite: Crystal Healing Benefits

 Healing with Shungite

-Shungite is a relatively rare and powerful healing crystal highly sought after for its antioxidant and anti-inflammatory properties.
+Shungite is a relatively rare stone widely regarded in holistic and crystal healing circles for its antioxidant and anti-inflammatory properties.

-Composed primarily of carbon and fullerenes, shungite is believed to neutralise free radicals and reduce oxidative stress in the body, making it a popular choice in holistic and crystal healing circles.
+Composed primarily of carbon and fullerenes, it's believed to neutralise free radicals and reduce oxidative stress in the body.

-Shungite is considered a grounding and protective crystal ideal for physical and energetic healing.
+Shungite is regarded as a grounding and protective crystal used for physical and energetic healing.

 Shungite’s Protective Properties